objektwerks/spark.kafka.cassandra/README.md

 Spark, Kafka and Cassandra Prototypes
 -------------------------------------
->The purpose of the project is to test Spark, Spark-Cassandra Connector and Kafka-Spark Streaming features.
+>The purpose of the project is to test Spark ( Streaming, Structured Streaming ), Kafka
+>and Spark Cassandra Connector integration features.

 Homebrew
 --------